Minor update 15-Feb-2018

 3) The bow was to be capable of discharging the full magazine with imperceptible slowing down and have an effective range of 25 yards.
 (Achieved)

-The draw length is limited by the throw of the crank that pulls the bow carriage plus the relationship this has with the near stall torque that can be pulled out of the motor / gearbox assy.
+The draw length is limited by the throw of the crank that pulls the bow carriage plus the relationship this has with the torque that can be pulled out of the motor / gearbox assembly.
 The need to maximise these relationships must be balanced against the voltage / number of batteries / weight.

-The above was achieved using 8 AA rechargeable NiCd batteries giving 9v.
+The above was achieved using 8 AA rechargeable NiCd batteries giving 9 volts.

-The bow was made using a single spare recurve bow limb I made about 30 years ago.
-I sawed it in half to make two limbs and cut off most of the recurve and all the riser fillet.
-It draws about 30 lbs at 6”.
+The bow was made using a single spare re curve bow limb I made about 30 years ago.
+I sawed it in half longitudinally to make two identical limbs and cut off most of the re curve and all the riser fillet.
+These give a draw weight of about 30 lbs at 6”.

 Accuracy is good with all bolts easily placed on an 18” boss at 20 yards.

-If doing the job again I would double the voltage to 14v using Sanyo rechargeable NiMh batteries.
+If doing the job again I would increase the voltage to 14v using Sanyo (now Panasonic) rechargeable NiMh batteries.
 This would allow increasing the speed reduction ratio ether via the epicyclic gearbox or the bevel gearbox.
-The rate of fire could then be brought back down to 1 bolt per second while almost doubling the torque to enable the draw weight to increase to between 50 – 60 lbs.
+The rate of fire could then be brought back down to 1 bolt per second while almost doubling the torque to enable the draw weight to increase to 50 to 60 lbs.
 The motor is rated at 12 – 15v so 14v would be OK as there is plenty of time for it to cool down between reloads.

 I would also give more consideration to the design I rejected which was to use a sprocket and chain to operate the bow draw carriage assembly.